 “Submit” is the same word used to express our duty to government officials (Romans 13:1).
 “Submission” is an issue of respect (Eph.
 5:24,33).
-Adam was the first in creation and last in transgression (1 Tim.
+Adam was the first in creation and last in transgression between him and Eve (1 Tim.
 2:13,14).
-This creation principle is also found in 1 Cor.
+We find this creation principle in 1 Cor.
 11:3,8,9, where the male is set forth as head of the wife by the will of God.
-This submission is not to a rigorous tyrant but her own husband.
+This submission is not to a rigorous tyrant but to her own husband.

 The word “submit” was a military term meaning to rank under.
 In this case, the wife is to arrange her life under her husband’s.
 We find other uses outside of the husband-wife relation in Luke 2:51; 10:17,20; Romans 8:7, 20; 10:3; 13:1,5; 1 Cor.
 14:34; 15:27,28; 16:16; Ephesians 1:22; 5:24 (the church); Phil.
 3:21; Titus 2:5,9; 3:1; Hebrews 2:5; 2:8; 1 Peter 2:13, 18; 3:22; 5:5.

-The word “submit” does not mean to obey but rather to surrender one’s rights or will.
-The idea of voluntary subordination (e.g., of Jesus to his parents, Luke 2:51).
+The word “submit” does not mean obeying in a graveling sense but instead surrendering one’s rights or will.
+The idea is voluntary subordination (e.g., of Jesus to his parents, Luke 2:51).
 The word does not convey the inferiority of personhood.
 It means to maintain God’s order.
 It does not connote a misogynist idea of forcing women to make concessions.
 Capitulation to a tyrant attaches a concept foreign to the meaning of the word and adds more to the meaning of the word than is warranted.

 The command “to submit” rests on the positive volition of the wife.
 Paul is challenging wives to defer to their husband’s roles.
 The wife is no slave.
 She is not to be ordered by her husband.
 The Bible views her as a partner (Genesis 2:18-23).
-She is the husband’s compliment.
+She is the husband’s complement.
 They make decisions together.

 The biblical role is a matter of position, not person.

-In government, authority of role is important for the administration of the country.
-Even the trinity functions under roles.
+In government, the authority of role is essential for the administration of the country—even the trinity functions under roles.
 The Son submits to the Father and the Holy Spirit to the Son.